RDS

 See RDS backups for details.

-The Available Resources window (AWS > Accounts > RDS Resources) lists all of the RDS instances and clusters deployed in your AWS account.
+The Available Resources window (AWS > Inventory > RDS Resources) lists all of the RDS instances and clusters deployed in your AWS account.

 The Available Resources table displays the following information: